Stripped (song): Recording

-Andy Fletcher discussed in a 1986 issue of No.1 magazine.
-"The idea of 'Stripped' is to get away from technology and civilisation for a day and get back to basics in the country.
+While making the album, Andy Fletcher said that "the idea of 'Stripped' is to get away from technology and civilisation for a day and get back to basics in the country.
 It's about two people stripping down to their bare emotions.
 In the video we're seen demolishing a car and taking a TV apart... it's a bit, er, symbolic."
-Dave Gahan also stated: "It's not about sex.
+Dave Gahan explained that "it's not about sex.
 It's to do with having nothing except yourself.
-The people in the song could strip off if they wanted to though.
-The song is also a bit chancy.
-It doesn't capture you immediately.
-Some people hear it and say 'Is that it?'
-Others go 'Brilliant!'."
+The people in the song could strip off if they wanted to though."